1911-revo/Video-Game-Team-Project/CONTRIBUTING.md

 - Art assets (see Art Resources in Wiki)
 - Documentation improvements
 - Performance optimizations
+- **Any issues labelled "NOT PLANNED"** are the next features that we identified as neededing to be implimented, fell free to work on these!

 ## Code Standards
 - Keep code readable and commented